alvarogarcia7/blog_source/source/_posts/2015-07-30-exploring-testing-with-java-8-lambdas.markdown

 }
 ```

+Note: this is an adapted code, so the business logic is not complete and seems simple.

 So I decided to explore a bit on refactoring these tests to use lambdas and reduce repetition:

 ```java